 If you’re ever in Tampa, Florida looking for a place to spend time with your family I recommend not going to Big Cat Rescue.
-They're far from family friendly and there will be no time to spend with the cats since you are just led from one cage to another.
-Also if you have a kid under 10 years of age you would have to go on a certain day that allows kids of that age group.
+If you have a kid under 10 years of age you would have to go on a certain day that allows kids of that age group.
 If you’re looking for somewhere educational, again, BCR is not the answer.
-The tour was far from educational since it was composed of just walking from cage to cage listening to the tedious (and mostly deceitful) audio stories of their cats with a couple of quick Wikipedia facts thrown in and a lot of animal rights propaganda.
+The tour was far from educational since it was composed of just walking from cage to cage listening to the audio stories of their cats with a couple of quick Wikipedia facts thrown in and a lot of animal rights propaganda.
 It was very boring and there weren't many good photo opportunities, unless you want a picture of a cat with nasty caging ruining the shot.

 The recorded biographies that are supposed to tear at your heart (and purse) strings had no affect on me because I already knew the truth about the origins of these cats from hours and hours of research.
 Nothing about BCR seemed representative of a facility that rakes in millions of donor dollars a year.